 Basis Technology is again sponsoring an Autopsy Module Development Contest.
 The goal is to encourage developers to write Autopsy modules instead of stand-alone tools.
 Now that Autopsy supports Python modules, this is easier than ever.

-Writing new functionality as Autopsy modules makes users happy because they don’t have to jump between tools and it makes developers happy because they get to ignore details about file system, image formats, and interfaces.
+Writing new functionality as Autopsy modules make users happy because they don’t have to jump between tools and it makes developers happy because they get to ignore details about the file system, image formats, and interfaces.